1: Dade City, Where the Kumquat Rules (Pasco County)

 Old Florida oaks, Chinsegut Hill

-Northwest of Dade City, and 40 miles north of Tampa, sits another quaint Florida town, historic Brooksville.
+Northwest of Dade City, and 40 miles north of Tampa, sits another small town in Florida to visit, historic Brooksville.
 Continuing on the charming trail of lesser-traveled Florida towns, Brooksville’s oak canopy roads meander through rolling green hills creating an ideal journey for many outdoor enthusiasts including bicyclists and motorcyclists.

 Brooksville is located in Hernando County, an amazingly natural and versatile area with a wide variety of things to do.
 Visitors can choose from many options, like the kitschy old Florida theme park of Weeki Wachee, to biking its serene trails (including the Withlacoochee State Trail), to playing and fishing in its waterways that also attract spectacular birds and birders.